Green transition

-In 2022, at the start of his new term, President Philippe Augé sought to establish a vice-presidency dedicated to environmental issues—a cross-functional role by nature, given that environmental challenges affect the university not only as an institution for education, research, and innovation, but also as a consumer of resources and a key player in the development of the region of which it is a part.
+In 2022, for his new term, President Philippe Augé sought to establish a vice-presidency dedicated to environmental issues—a cross-functional role by nature, given that environmental challenges affect the university not only as an institution for education, research, and innovation, but also as a consumer of resources and a key player in the development of the region of which the university is a part.
 An administrative and operational support office dedicated to the institution’s ecological transition was also established.

-During my first year as vice president and the first year of the office’s operations, we were able to assess the progress made on the initiatives the university had already been pursuing for several years in the area of ecological transition.
-We were also able to define the scope of the future master plan and establish the decision-making and operational frameworks necessary to achieve the university’s objectives.”
+“The first year of my vice-presidency and the office’s operations allowed us to take stock of the initiatives the university had already been pursuing for several years in the area of ecological transition.
+It also enabled us to define the scope of the future master plan and to establish the decision-making and operational frameworks essential for achieving the university’s objectives.”

 “This network allows us to actively involve the entire community in implementing various initiatives.
 It comprises more than a hundred people who help disseminate information related to the ecological transition and share best practices among the institution’s various departments.”